Pay upon Invoice with Ratepay

 On a successful transaction, Ratepay emails payment instructions to the buyer.
 On the Order Success page, you can provide transaction details and notify the buyer to wait for payment instructions from Ratepay.
-If Ratepay declines the transaction due to buyer risk reasons, you must display the error message as shown in the Error handling section of the Pay upon Invoice integration guide for merchants and partners.
+If Ratepay declines the transaction due to buyer risk reasons, you must display the error message as shown in the Error handling section.

 Buyer receives an invoice with cart details and Ratepay’s payment instruction details, including the payment reference number, that are returned in the API response.

 Always use the payment instructions details provided on a per transaction basis to ensure accuracy.
 In the invoice, instruct the buyer to pay only with Ratepay.